-- The Subject Property is a 2.53 acre lot on Cherry Cove Creek.
-The Buffer is established 100' landward of the mean high-water line of tidal waters and tidal wetlands.
-The proposed replacement brick walkway and patio, culvert, and retaining wall lie fully within the Buffer. - The site plan illustrates a replacement retaining wall, yard inlet, culvert pipe, walkway, and patio (577 s.f.) fully within the Buffer.
-Additionally, a brick patio and pad are being removed (823 s.f.) with this proposal. - Mitigation will be required at a ratio of 3:1 for permanent disturbance and 1:1 for temporary disturbance.
-Credit will be given for lot coverage removed.
-In total, Applicant will be required to provide 1,661 s.f. of mitigation plantings if the variance is granted. - The Critical Area Commission stated its objection to the requested variance in its email dated January 24, 2023. - The St. Mary's County Soil Conservation District exempted the site plan from stormwater management review because it proposes less than 5,000 s.f. of soil disturbance.
-The Health Department approved the site plan.

-- Attachments to the Staff Report:
+- The Subject Property is a 31,363 s.f. lot situated on the Chesapeake Bay.
+The Buffer is established 100' landward of the Chesapeake Bay, and all proposed development lies fully within the 100' Buffer. - The site plan proposes expansion of an existing deck and a new patio (1400 s.f.) within the Buffer.
+3,600 s.f. of mitigation plantings will be required if the variance is approved. - The Critical Area Commission stated its objection to the requested variance for the reasons stated in its letter of August 31, 2022, a copy of which is attached to the Staff Report. - The St. Mary's County Soil Conservation District and LUGM exempted the site plan from stormwater management review due to less than 5,000 s.f. of soil disturbance. - The Health Department approved the site plan. - Attachments to the Staff Report:

-- o #1: Standards Letter
+o #1: Standards Letter

-- o #2: Site Plan
+o #2: Site Plan

-- o #3: Critical Area Commission Comments
+#3: Critical Area Commission Comments

-- o #4: Location Map
+o #4: Location Map

-- o #5: Zoning Map
+o #5: Zoning Map

-- o #6: Critical Area Map
+5 #6: Critical Area Map

-Applicants' Testimony and Exhibits
+Applicant's Testimony and Exhibits

-Applicants were represented by Steve Vaughn, a licensed surveyor affiliated with Little Silences Rest, Inc. The following evidence testimony was among that provided to the Board:
+Applicant appeared before the Board in-person.
+The following evidence testimony was among that provided to the Board: